thstasy/Data-Driven-Insights-Unveiling-Superstore-Performance/README.md

 These recommendations aim to optimize shipping strategies by focusing on the most profitable modes while also exploring opportunities to improve underperforming methods.

-## F. Analysis Report: Top 10 Products by Sales and Profit
+# F. Top 10 Products by Sales and Profit Analysis

 ### Objective